BlafKing/sd-civitai-browser-plus/README.md

 # Changelog

+v1.9.4
+* Added settings tab
+  - Option to disable downloading with Aria2, will use old method instead
+  - Option to disable using Async DNS, can fix issues for some users who use DNS managing programs
+---
 v1.9.3
 * Included Motrix Aria2 version.
 * Max connections per server set to 64 and split file set 64